 Away game brings fans to Amalie Arena to cheer on the Bolts in round two

-TAMPA, Fla. - Amalie Arena was electric with Lightning fans watching on the big screen Sunday as the bolts faced off against the Carolina Hurricanes.
-Sunday's watch party kicked off the second round of the Stanley Cup Playoffs.
+TAMPA, Fla. - Amalie Arena was electric with Lightning fans watching on the big screen Sunday as the Bolts faced off against the Carolina Hurricanes.
+Sunday's watch party kicked off the second round of the Stanley Cup Playoffs and ended with some happy fans.

-Lightning fans dressed head to toe in bolts gear came to Amalie Arena Sunday ready to cheer on the team virtually from their home turf.

 "It feels great to actually be able to come to enjoy it with other people.
 It's one thing watching it at home, but to be here and hear the noise.
 It's great," Lightning fan Greg Keller said.